|

 You might hesitate to say no because:

 All of these are human.
-But they don’t need to dictate your life.
+But they do not have to make your decisions for you.

-Every time you say yes when you mean no, you chip away at your own time, energy, and peace.
+Every time you say yes when you mean no, you give away time, energy, and choice that could have gone toward something you actually value.

 And guess what?
 The world won’t fall apart without your yes.